SoumyadeepBiswas-2027/FinEx_Converter_WebApp/README.md

 The exchange rates are powered by ExchangeRate-API.
 Thanks to the open-source community for the FontAwesome icons and the flag images.

 ~This README is designed to be clear, concise, and ATS-friendly by focusing on essential project details, installation, usage, and contribution guidelines.
-You can easily replace placeholders (like your username and email) and tailor it further for your specific needs.